isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-backyard-train/index.md

 Flip the barrels to the side and cut the top according to your preference.
 Ensure the openings are large enough to accommodate both adults and children for uninterrupted and fun-filled family time.

-This [website](https://howtoadult.com/trailer-plastic-barrels-4709116. html) provides helpful information on the successful completion of the barrels train.
+This [website](https://howtoadult.com/trailer-plastic-barrels-4709116.html)provides helpful information on the successful completion of the barrels train.

 Watch this video on how to cut and build a simple barrel train